How to Value Commercial Real Estate [3 Appraisal Methods]

 What Is Gross Rent Multiplier or GRM?

-The gross rent multiplier (GRM) is calculated by dividing the selling price (market value) of an investment property by the property’s gross rental receipts.
+In commercial real estate investing, the gross rent multiplier (GRM) is calculated by dividing the selling price (market value) of an investment property by the property’s gross rental receipts.

 Determining the property’s gross rental receipts is a straightforward process.
 Just remember that the gross rental income used in the calculation is the total annual rental revenue at 100% occupancy—with no deductions for expenses.